conradwt/catch-of-the-day/README.md

 ## Support

-Bug reports and feature requests can be filed with the rest for the Ruby on Rails project here:
+Bug reports and feature requests can be filed against this project here:

 * [File Bug Reports and Features](https://github.com/conradwt/catch-of-the-day/issues)